 a) Assessments are set in order to distinguish between a full range of levels of performance.

-b) Markers award marks to individual pieces of work using the university’s common marking scale and according to the relevant Assessment Criteria and the appropriate learning outcomes.
+b) Markers award marks to individual pieces of work using the university’s common marking scale and according to the relevant Marking Criteria and the appropriate learning outcomes.

 c) Markers consider whether the level/class distribution of marks awarded to the module cohort as a whole approximates reasonably to the normal range of marking trends within the School.
 To aid this process, the first marker produces a profile of the provisional marks (average mark; range, i.e. distance between highest and lowest; spread, i.e. distribution across classes), and shares it with the moderator/second marker.
 If necessary, this can be compared with recent marking trends in the School.

-d) Where the marks for an assessment exceptionally fail to meet normal expectations for the profile of marks and/or to map onto the Common Marking Scale, then the ML must contact the DPD and SH to discuss the run of marks.
+d) Where the marks for an assessment exceptionally fail to meet normal expectations for the profile of marks and/or to map onto the University’s Common Marking Scale, then the ML must contact the DPD and SH to discuss the run of marks.

 It may be concluded that the profile of marks is due to specific factors, and fairly reflects student attainment, in which case no action is required.

 Where this is not the case, scaling (i.e. systematic adjustment to the marks) should be discussed with the Chair of the Board of Examiners.
 In the case of multiple-component assessments, adjustment operates on the part affected, not the module mark as a whole.
-Scaling can move marks both up and down.
+Scaling can move marks both up and down, and need not apply uniformly across the mark range (i.e., the problem may exist only at the top or bottom of the range).
 In determining how marks will be scaled sample scripts will be tested around key boundaries, such as the pass/fail threshold and key classification boundaries.

 Scaling should normally take place before marks are released to students.